 Veterans who have used recalled or defective CPAP breathing machines should speak with a healthcare provider about monitoring any symptoms of respiratory issues, as well as switching to a quality CPAP machine.

-With central sleep apnea, a veteranโs muscles do not receive the signal from the brain that they need to facilitate breathing.
+With central sleep apnea, a veteran’s muscles don’t receive the signal from the brain that they need to facilitate breathing.
 As a result, airflow is cut off.
-Other health issues, like strokes and health failure, as well as certain medications, can cause a veteran to develop central sleep apnea.
+Other health issues, like strokes and heart failure, or certain medications, can cause veterans to develop central sleep apnea.

 In recent years, studies have indicated that sleep disorders, particularly insomnia and sleep apnea, are prevalent among veterans.
 Specific physical and mental health issues appear to put veterans at a greater risk for insomnia.
 Specifically, researchers have linked insomnia to PTSD, TBIs, and chronic pain conditions in veterans.